STRIDES/NIHCloudLabAWS/docs/Install_AWSParallelCluster.md

 # Installing the AWS ParallelCluster User interface (UI)

- ## To install an instance of the AWS Parallel Cluster UI choose an AWS Cloud Formation quick-create link for the AWS region you want the cluster in.
+ ## To install an instance of the AWS ParallelCluster UI choose an AWS Cloud Formation quick-create link for the AWS region you want the cluster in.

   Follow the instructions [here](https://docs.aws.amazon.com/parallelcluster/latest/ug/install-pcui-v3.html)